Guardians vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Washington Nationals will look to Alex Call for continued success at the plate when they square off against Steven Kwan and the Cleveland Guardians on Friday, in the first game of a three-game series at Nationals Park.
+The Washington Nationals will look to Alex Call for continued success at the plate when they take the field against Steven Kwan and the Cleveland Guardians on Saturday, in the second game of a three-game series at Nationals Park.

-The Guardians are the favorite in this one, at -155, while the underdog Nationals have +130 odds to win.
-The over/under is 9.5 runs for the game.
+The Guardians are listed as -175 moneyline favorites in this matchup with the Nationals (+145).
+The total is 9 runs for the game (with -115 odds on the over and -105 odds on the under).

 Rep your team with officially licensed Guardiansgear!
 Head to Fanatics to find jerseys, shirts, and much more.